-Requirements for Area of Concentration with Core in Economics: Economics 233a, b; B383; 413 or 423; twelve hours from this department; Business 234a, b; enough hours from related fields of study to total forty, five hours.
+Requirements for Area of Concentration with Core in Economics: Economics 233a,b and 423 plus 15 hours from this department, and Business 234a,b plus enough hours from related fields of study to total 45 hours.

-122a.b.
+122a,b.
 Introduction to Business and Economics.

-An introductory study of the business and economic principles deal ing with business organization, promotion, financing, vocational opportunities, and general business and economic practices.
+An introductory study of the business and economic principles dealing with business organization, promotion, financing, vocational opportunities, and general business and economic practices.
+Offered 1957-58.